 Read the full article here

-Reservations are taken by telephone only, please call: 716-847-1773, ext.
-10. Cost is $50.00 per person regardless of age.
-The $50.00 buys dinner, breakfast, the overnight, a tour of the Park and one ride on our motion simulator.
+Reservations can be taken by email at firstname.lastname@example.org or telephone, please call: 716-847-1773, ext.
+10. Cost is $55.00 per person regardless of age.
+The $55.00 buys dinner, breakfast, the overnight, a tour of the Park and one ride on our motion simulator.
 Parking is located on Erie Boulevard at the north end of Marine Drive (we share the lot with the Miss Buffalo cruise boat customers).